The Kermodei Bear -

-Anyone who has set sight upon the revered white Kermodei bear is one lucky soul.
-The Kermodei, also known as the Spirit bear, ghost bear or Moksgm’ol in Tsimshian, is unique to the North Coast rainforest and sightings are rare.
-Even locals who have lived in the region their entire lives have yet to catch a glimpse of Terrace's legendary mascot.
+The Kermode, also known as the Spirit Bear, ghost bear or Moksgm’ol in Tsimshian, is unique to the North Coast rainforest and sightings are rare.
+Even locals who have lived in the region their entire lives have yet to catch a glimpse of Terrace’s legendary mascot.

 What makes this white bear so intriguing is that it is a black bear in every respect except for its bright coat of fur.
 One might think that the bears are albinos but the famous white fur comes from a recessive gene that both parents must possess for their cub to be white.

-First Nations legends recall the Kermodei as the spirit of the rainforest.
-Long ago a raven changed the earth from snowy white to forest green but didn’t want to forget the past.
+First Nations legends recall the Kermode as the spirit of the rainforest.
+Long ago, a raven changed the earth from snowy white to forest green but didn’t want to forget the past.
 So the raven changed every tenth black bear into a white one to remember the world the way it had once been.

 As the city’s official mascot, you will find statues of the animal, all uniquely painted by local artists, on display throughout the downtown and along the Grand Trunk Pathway.

 The lush habitat of the North Coast Rainforest is one of the most spectacular and ecologically diverse regions in the world.
 Common coniferous tree species in this region are the Sitka Spruce, Western Hemlock and Red Cedar.
 About 100 species of vertebrates depend on the ancient rainforest for survival.
 The most common large mammals are the black-tailed deer, black bear, grizzly bear, gray wolf and mountain goat.